House on Haunted Hill (1999 film): Plot

 Evelyn seemingly dies in front of the others, strapped to an electroshock therapy table.
-Price pulls a gun on the guests, demanding to know who killed his wife.
-Eddie knocks him out and they lock Price in the "Saturation Chamber", an archaic zoetrope device that Vannacutt used to treat schizophrenics.
+Price pulls a gun on the guests, demanding to know who killed his wife, before they turn on him and lock him inside the "Saturation Chamber", an archaic zoetrope device that Vannacutt used to treat schizophrenics.
 Blackburn volunteers to guard Price.
-When the others leave, he turns the chamber on, leaving Price to be tortured by the moving images and ghostly hallucinations.
-In Vannacutt's office, Sara and Eddie find a portrait of the hospital's head staff and realize that the party guests are descendants of the five survivors of the 1931 fire.
-Pritchett deduces that the spirits themselves hacked the guest list on Price's computer.
-The only exception is Blackburn, whose name does not appear among the staff.
+When the others leave, he turns the chamber on, leaving Price to be tortured by the moving images.
+In Vannacutt's office, Sara and Eddie find a portrait of the hospital's staff and realize that the Prices and invited party guests, with the exception of Blackburn, are descendants of the five survivors of the 1931 fire.
+Sara surmises that the spirits hacked Price's computer and altered the guest list.

-Blackburn is revealed as Evelyn's lover.
-They have faked Evelyn's death, plotting to frame Price for the murders, hoping one of the guests will kill him in self-defense.
-Evelyn heartlessly kills Blackburn, adding another victim, then releases a delirious Price from the chamber.
-Sara finds Price, covered in blood and with Blackburn's severed head nearby, and shoots him.
+Blackburn and Evelyn are revealed to be lovers who faked Evelyn's death, plotting to frame Price and hoping one of the guests will kill him in self-defense.
+Fearing the guests are not yet motivated to turn on Price, Evelyn kills Blackburn, then releases a delirious Price from the Saturation Chamber.
+Sara, Eddie, and Pritchett discover that Evelyn's body is missing and return to the chamber, where they find Blackburn's decapitated corpse.
+Sara finds Price, covered in blood, and shoots him.
 Eddie and Pritchett arrive and bring Sara upstairs, after which Evelyn approaches Price to gloat.
-Price, protected by a bulletproof vest and posing as dead, attacks Evelyn.
-As they scuffle, Evelyn is thrown through a decaying door, revealing the evil entity of the house – The Darkness.
+Price, protected by a bulletproof vest and posing as dead, attacks Evelyn, telling her that he had long known about her and Blackburn's affair, having bugged their house with cameras.
+As they scuffle, Evelyn is thrown through a decaying door, unleashing an evil, amorphous entity composed of the spirits of the house.

-The shape-shifting creature, composed of the spirits in the house, consumes Evelyn, adding her spirit to its mass.
-Price then discovers Melissa's body.
-Shortly after, Pritchett is also killed by The Darkness, allowing Price to flee.
-Price tells Sara and Eddie that the only escape is through the attic.
-The Darkness seeps through the house, following them.
-Price opens a window in the attic, then sacrifices himself to give the others time to escape.
-Sara gets out, but The Darkness closes an iron gate, trapping Eddie.
+The shape-shifting entity consumes Evelyn, killing her and adding her spirit to its mass.
+Price then discovers Melissa's dismembered body.
+The entity pursues Price up the staircase before engulfing Pritchett.
+Price has a sudden realization that the attic might house the mechanisms used to operate the lockdown system and flees there, followed by Sara and Eddie.
+Price opens an iron window guard in the attic, then sacrifices himself to give the others time to flee.
+Sara narrowly escapes, but the entity traps Eddie inside.

-As The Darkness entity prepares to assimilate Eddie, he reveals that he is adopted, and not a true descendant of the original staff.
-Pritchett's ghost appears and opens the iron gate.
-The Darkness is distracted by Pritchett long enough for Eddie to escape.
-Pritchett's ghost and The Darkness fade away as Sara and Eddie watch the sun rise.
-They find an envelope on the ledge, containing all five checks, made out to cash.
+As the entity menaces Eddie, he reveals he was adopted and, like Sara, not a descendent of the original staff.
+Pritchett's ghost opens the window guard, allowing Eddie to escape.
+Seated on the ledge, Eddie and Sarah find an envelope containing all five checks, made out to cash and signed by Price.
+They are relieved to have escaped and won the money but are stuck on the roof of the house, unsure of how to get down.

-In a post-credits scene, a black and white film is shown, depicting the spirits of the 1931 patients torturing the Prices for eternity.
+In a black-and-white post-credits scene, the spirits of the 1931 patients are seen torturing the Prices, presumably doomed to eternal damnation in the afterlife.